tarantool/doc/doc/dev_guide/internals/box_protocol.rst

     conn = net_box.connect('localhost:3302')
     conn.space.tspace:select(280)

-Now look at what tcpdump shows for the job connecting to 3302. -- the "request".
+Now look at what tcpdump shows for the job connecting to 3302---the "request".
-After the words "length 32" is a packet that ends with with these 32 bytes:
-(we have added indented comments):
+After the words "length 32" is a packet that ends with these 32 bytes (we have added indented comments):

 ..  code-block:: none